krzyzanowskim/Natalie/README.md

 Natalie - Storyboard Code Generator (for Swift)

 ## Synopsis
-Script generate Swift code based on storyboard files to make work with Storyboards and segues easier.
+Natalie generates Swift code based on storyboard files to make work with Storyboards and segues easier.
 Generated file **reduce usage of Strings** as identifiers for Segues or Storyboards.

-This is a proof of concept to address the String issue for strongly typed Swift language.
-Natalie is a Swift script (written in Swift) that produces a single `.swift` file with a bunch of extensions to project classes along the generated Storyboard enum.
+Proof of concept implementation to address the String issue for strongly typed Swift language.
+Natalie is a Swift command-line application (written in Swift) that produces a single `.swift` file with a bunch of extensions to project classes along the generated Storyboard enum.

-Since Natalie is a Swift script, that means it is written in Swift and requires Swift to run.
-The project uses [SWXMLHash](https://github.com/drmohundro/SWXMLHash) as a dependency to parse XML and due to framework limitations all code is in a single file.
+Natalie is written in Swift and requires Swift to run.
+The project uses [SWXMLHash](https://github.com/drmohundro/SWXMLHash) as a dependency to parse XML and due to framework limitations.

 ###Enumerate Storyboards
-Generated enum Storyboards with convenient interface (drop-in replacement for UIStoryboard).
+Generated enum Storyboards with a convenient interface (drop-in replacement for UIStoryboard).

 ```swift
 struct Storyboards {